-Rates and ratios used to measure health status including geographical, occupational, social class and other socio-demographic variations
+Rates and ratios used to measure health status including geographical, occupational, socio-economic position and other socio-demographic variations

 Definitions and description